nextflow-io/nextflow/docs/wave.rst

    wave.strategy = ['dockerfile','container']

-The above line instructs Wave to give the module Dockerfile priority over process ``container`` directives.
+This instructs Wave to prioritize the module Dockerfile over process ``container`` directives.

 .. warning::
- Wave currently does not support ``ADD``, ``COPY`` and other Dockerfile commands that access files in the host file system.
+ When building containers, Wave currently does not support ``ADD``, ``COPY`` and other Dockerfile commands that access files in the host file system.

 Build Conda-based containers